Hanina ben Dosa: Stories of His Prayers

 According to legend, Hanina was very poor.
 Indeed, it became proverbial that, while the whole world was provided for through Hanina's great merits, he himself sustained life from one Sabbath eve to another on a basket of carob beans.
 For some time the outside world had been kept in ignorance of his privations; his wife did all that was possible to maintain an appearance of comfort, and though she had no flour with which to make dough, she would put fuel into the oven every Friday and cause columns of smoke to rise, thus making her neighbors believe that, like them, she was baking the Sabbath meals.
 In time, however, one woman's suspicion was aroused, and she determined to surprise Hanina's wife and discover the truth.
 But, according to the legend, a miracle prevented exposure.
 When the woman appeared at Hanina's house and looked into the smoking oven it was full of loaves.
 In spite of the miracle, Hanina's wife induced him to collect from heaven an advance portion of his future lot.
 Hanina complied with her request, and, in answer to his prayer, a golden table-leg was miraculously sent him.
 Husband and wife were happy; but that night the wife had a vision of heaven in which she saw the saints feasting at three-legged tables while her husband's table had only two legs.
 She awoke full of regret at the importunity which had deprived his table of a leg, and insisted that he pray for the withdrawal of the treasure.
 This he did, and the golden leg disappeared.
-Of this supposed miracle the Talmud says: "It was greater than the former, since heaven gives, but never takes".
+Of this miracle the Talmud says: "It was greater than the former, since heaven gives, but never takes".

 Another legend relates a miracle in which Hanina was once prevented from partaking of untithed food.
 During one Sabbath eve, he sat down to his frugal meal, when suddenly the table receded from him.
 After thinking a while he recollected that he had borrowed some spices from a neighbor and that he had not separated the required tithe (see Ḥaber).
 He thereupon adjusted the matter, and the table returned to him.
 The legend also states that Hanina's donkey would not eat untithed food.
 Thieves had stolen the animal and confined it in their yard, furnishing it with the necessary provender; but the donkey would neither eat nor drink.
 As this continued for several days, the thieves concluded to free the animal, lest it starve to death and make their premises foul smelling.
 On its release it went straight home, none the worse for its long fast.